 We believe user engagement with our products and services depends in part on the availability of applications and content generated by our content or platform partners.
-For instance, in July 2016, we partnered with the Major League Baseball Advanced Media to deliver a free live digital video stream of weekly MLB baseball games on Twitter.
-If our content or platform partners focus their efforts on other platforms, the availability and quality of applications and content for our products and services may suffer.
-There is no assurance that our content or platform partners will continue to develop and maintain applications and content for our products and services.
-If our content or platform partners cease to develop and maintain applications and content for our products and services, user engagement may decline.
+There is no assurance that our content or platform partners will continue to develop and maintain applications and content for our products and services, and if they cease to, then user engagement may decline.
 In addition, we generate revenue from licensing our historical and real-time data to third parties.
 If any of these relationships are terminated or not renewed on economic and other terms that are acceptable to us, or if we are unable to enter into similar relationships in the future, our operating results could be adversely affected.